-One would expect the respondent's point forecast to represent some summary statistic of the central tendency of her density, such as the density mean or median.
-While this often appears to be the case, with point forecasts largely tracking density means (as well as density medians), for a nontrivial subset of respondents, reported point forecasts correspond to values in the tails of the respondent's density forecast.
-Similar findings were reported by Engelberg et al. (2009) for professional forecasters.
-An important advantage of using the density mean is that it captures the same measure across respondents, while this might not the case for point forecasts, which for some respondents may represent the density mean, while for others the density median or mode, or some other moment of the respondent's forecast distribution.
-For this reason in our monthly reporting of SCE findings, we place more emphasis on the median density mean, although we include both medians (of point forecasts and density means) in our interactive charts.
+One would expect the respondent's point forecast to represent some summary statistic of the central tendency of his or her density, such as the density mean or median.
+While this often appears to be the case, with point forecasts largely tracking density means (as well as density medians), for a nontrivial subset of respondents the reported point forecasts correspond to values in the tails of the respondent's density forecast.
+Similar findings were reported by Engelberg, Manski, and Williams (2009) for professional forecasters.
+An important advantage of using the density mean is that it captures the same measure across respondents.
+This might not be the case for point forecasts, which, for some respondents, may represent the density mean, while, for others, may represent the density median or mode or some other moment of the respondent's forecast distribution.
+For this reason, in our monthly reporting of SCE findings, we place more emphasis on the median density mean, although we include both medians (of point forecasts and density means) in our interactive charts.